 Inventing Milanese Dishes - STORIES

 I first hosted a workshop at BASE Milano back in 2023, using the tomato as a research entry point to examine the invented nature of “traditional cuisine” and the mechanisms of nationalising foodways.
-This research eventually led to a collaboration with the ceramic studio Liquid Rituals, founded by Giulia and Gabriele.
-During Milan Design Week 2026, we hosted a dinner at BASE where the food I prepared was served in Liquid Rituals’ bespoke ceramic vessels, creating an embodied and sensory experience that challenged the boundaries of regional identity.
+This research eventually led to a collaboration with the ceramic studio Liquid Rituals, founded by Giulia Braglia and Gabriele Nasole.
+During Milan Design Week 2026, we hosted a dinner at BASE Milano where the food I prepared was served in Liquid Rituals’ bespoke ceramic vessels, creating an embodied and sensory experience that challenged the boundaries of regional identity.
+The following is the written version of the event.

 -

 I believe that what people eat is a reflection of the world at that specific moment.
-As time moves on, the definitions of specific cuisines become fluid, shifting according to circumstance.
-When we encounter new food, we often dismiss it as weird, a novelty, or a trend—until it is eaten by a majority over a long period, at which point it becomes “tradition.”
+As time moves on, the definitions of specific cuisines become fluid, shifting according to circumstances.
+When we encounter new food, we often dismiss it as a weird novelty or a trend.
+Until it is eaten by a majority over a long period, at which point it becomes “tradition.”
 This means we are constantly living in the shadow of the past, using historical phenomena to understand present realities.

-Taiwanese historian Chang Hao speaks of the “consciousness of darkness.”
-He perceives darkness not merely as the absence of light, but as an entity in itself—one that does not depend on light but requires different perceptions to be understood.
+Taiwanese historian Chang Hao (張灝) speaks of the “consciousness of darkness (幽暗意識).”
+He perceives darkness not merely as the absence of light, but as an entity in itself.
+Darkness does not depend on light to exist, but requires different perceptions to be understood.
 In today’s globalised world, perhaps we can view cuisine and tradition through this lens.
 Modern cuisine is not the absence of tradition, and traditions are not developed solely through the passing of time or popularity.

-Tradition is a "darkness" that is active and living in the present; it has no singular definition.
-What is traditional to you may not be to your neighbour.
-This multi-centred understanding of cuisine provides a more inclusive and realistic context for today’s Milan.
+Tradition is a "darkness" that is active and living in the present, it has no singular definition – what is traditional to you may not be to others around you.
+I applied this multi-centred understanding of cuisine to draw up the menu, hoping that it would provide a more inclusive and realistic context of today’s Milan.

 The dinner menu consisted of the following dishes, each served with a story regarding its origin.